homeJANTOKOI Uozu Festival 2025

 [ In the event of severe weather ]

-Postponed until Thursday 8th, and canceled if severe weather on the 7th or 8th.
+Postponed until Friday 8th, and canceled if severe weather on the 7th or 8th.
 (Holding time: 17:00 on the day)

 Traffic Regulations / Parking Lot Guide